 The law applicable to charities in England and the terms and conditions of the Funding Agreement between the Education and Skills Funding Agency and the Corporation of the College, requires the corporation of the college to prepare financial statements which give a true and fair view of the financial performance and position of the corporation for the relevant period.
 Corporations must also prepare a strategic report which includes an operating and financial review for the year.
-The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice.
+The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction issued by the Office for Students, and United Kingdom's Generally Accepted Accounting Practice.
 In preparing the financial statements, the corporation is required to: